2.5 km in town (see map below); conservation area: 8 km

-The terrain of the Elora Gorge Conservation Area is generally flat with modest slopes and hills and places where you can descend staircases to the gorge floor and the banks of the Grand River
+The terrain of both the in town gorge walk and the Elora Gorge Conservation Area is generally flat with modest slopes and hills and places where you can descend staircases to the gorge floor and the banks of the Grand River

 Establishments in Elora on Mill St